mHooshdar/campaign-overview/README.md

 In this folder, we have the `components` related to our page

 ## hooks
-In this folder, we have the `hooks` that we are using in the project.
+In this folder, we have the `hooks` that we use in the project.
 For adding `API` hooks with `react-query`, put them in the `hooks/api` folder.

 ## layout
 In this folder, we have the `layout` components.
 For adding a new `layout` you should add a folder and use it in your `router`